How a Misfit Built a Life That Fits His Family and Maybe Yours

 Thirty Years of Figuring It Out

-A few things became clear:
+Over time, a few things became clear:

-- Trying to persuade people only creates resistance.
+• Trying to persuade people creates resistance.

-- You're not looking for everyone.
+• You are not looking for everyone.
 You're looking for the right ones.

-- It's not a convincing process.
+• This is not a convincing process.
 It's an elimination process.

 That shift, from convincing to sorting, changed everything.